 Donating your time changes lives, yours included!

 Have a great time and get that “warm, fuzzy feeling” while helping animals in need.
 From assisting with events to gardening to walking dogs, we have something to suit everyone’s talents.
 Youth, families, and seniors are welcome; youth 14 and under need to be accompanied by an adult at all times for safety reasons.
-Contact the Development Director at 406-222-1313 or email@example.com to schedule your one hour safety orientation, then volunteer any time you wish Wednesday through Sunday, 12 to 5 p.m.
+Contact the Development Director at 406-222-1313 or firstname.lastname@example.org to sign up for the next safety orientation, then volunteer any time you wish Wednesday through Sunday, 12 to 5 p.m.

 Student Community Service: Students who need community service hours to graduate are welcome to volunteer at the Shelter.
-In order to receive credit for these hours, volunteers must sign in each time they visit.
+In order to receive credit for these hours, volunteers must sign in each time they visit and notify the Development Director or the staff that they are here.

 Have Fun While Making Animals’ Lives Better